Warping Wormholes with Dust: a Metric Construction of the Python's Lunch: Holographic information

 The HRT surface of the joint system $AB$ will be either $\gamma_A \cup \gamma_B$ or $\gamma_1 \cup \gamma_2$, whichever has smaller length.
 In the first case, the entanglement wedge of $AB$ is just the union of the entanglement wedges of $A$ and $B$ separately.
 In the latter case, the entanglement wedge of $AB$ is a single connected component, and it coincides with the part of the spacetime that we wrapped up to construct a wormhole in \Sec{sec:wormhole_construction}.

 We will primarily be interested in the connected phase, and so in \Sec{subsec:connected}, we establish the conditions under which the entanglement wedge of $AB$ is connected.
-We then go on to investigate various holographic properties of the connected entanglement wedge, in particular focusing on the entanglement wedge cross section.
+We then go on to investigate various holographic properties of the connected entanglement wedge, in particular focusing on the entanglement wedge cross section in \Secs{subsec:ewxsec}{subsec:ep-mi}.
+We end with a calculation of outer entropy in \Sec{subsec:outerentropy}.